atharaq/atharaq.github.io/calc-1/lesson20.md

     </ol>
 </details>

 Next time, we will look at using substitution with definite integrals.
+For now, there is a check-in on Moodle and a DeltaMath homework due next Monday.
+If you never completed the Desmos activity from last week, please go back and do that, and let me know, so I can update your check-in grade for that as well!